 - How a brand can use storytelling

-- Study your brand's audience and focus on it
+- Study your brand audience before storytelling

-- Don’t forget to tell about your brand
+- Don’t forget to tell about your brand in your stories

-- Best brands practices of storytelling for inspiration
+- Best brands' stories for your inspiration

 - Apple example